Top Ranked in Legal 500 2016-2021:

 Strengths: "He is capable of picking up a case with minimum fuss and dealing with it competently through to conclusion."
 "He is a highly competent veteran who delivers results."
 "Excellent, and has the experience to deal with complex cases."
 "A veteran and a very reliable barrister - there's no drama or fuss, he just gets the job done."

 Recent work: Represented the appellant in a case to decide whether she was entitled to extend her stay in the UK, separate from her spouse, because the relationship had broken down following domestic violence.
+Advising on immigration issues in employment cases and also in catastrophic personal injury cases.
+Representing appellants in family reunion appeals and EEA extended family member appeals.

 Following qualification as a solicitor in 1985, George worked in private practices around the Manchester area until 1994 when he moved into the not-for-profit sector, specialising in immigration law.
 He was a senior solicitor and director of Greater Manchester Immigration Aid Unit.